 The construction accident attorneys at Warren & Kallianos, have dedicated our practice to representing North Carolina residents who have been hurt in serious accidents.
 Over the decades that we have been practicing law, our attorneys have secured millions of dollars in settlements and verdicts for construction workers who were injured on the job, and we want to put our knowledge to work for you.
 Our reputation has led to us being named as Super Lawyers and among the Best Lawyers in America.
 In addition, our results for clients have made us members of the Million Dollar Advocates Forum, and we are listed among the Top 100 Trial Lawyers.

 You deserve an attorney who will fight hard for you.
 Schedule a free consultation with us today to discuss how we can help you.

-You Need a Construction Attorney from Warren & Kallianos to Fight for You
+You Need a Construction Accident Lawyer from Warren & Kallianos to Fight for You

 At Warren & Kallianos, our attorneys move quickly to help you understand your legal rights and options and seek the compensation to which you are entitled.
 Attorneys Jeff Warren and Chris Kallianos work directly with each client to pursue the financial resources you need to move forward after a severe accident on a construction site.

 When we meet people who have been injured on a construction site, we have several questions that help identify the various ways we may be able to pursue compensation for you.
 These include:

 - Did your boss tell you that there is no insurance to cover your injury?

 Most North Carolina employers are required by law to pay for workers’ compensation insurance that covers their employees’ workplace injuries.
 If you were working for a subcontractor, the general contractor on the job should have insurance that covers on-the-job injuries.
 As your attorneys, we will get to the bottom of who has the workers’ compensation insurance that should pay for your injuries.

 - Did an employee of another company cause your injury?